TugboatQA/docs/starter-configs/index.md

 Our code snippets give you example
 [Tugboat configuration file](../setting-up-tugboat/index.md#create-a-tugboat-config-file)
-code to use when setting up these types of projects in your Tugboat:
+code stubs to use when setting up these types of projects in your Tugboat:

 ### Frameworks, CMSs and sites